Custom Workflows

 - run:

-# Allow for targetted plans/applies as not supported for Terraform wrappers by default
+# Allow for targeted plans/applies as not supported for Terraform wrappers by default

 command: terragrunt plan -input=false $(printf '%s' $COMMENT_ARGS | sed 's/,/ /g' | tr -d '\\') -no-color -out $PLANFILE